 - The program is accredited by the National Association of Schools of Art and Design (NASAD).

 - The award-winning visual arts faculty is known regionally, nationally and internationally.

 - Visual and Performing Arts Scholarships are available to students who demonstrate outstanding abilities in art and present SAT scores of at least 1,000 or ACT scores of 21, and have a minimum high school cumulative GPA of 3.0.
-Students must complete a Visual and Performing Arts Scholarship Application and submit a portfolio.
-Talent-based scholarships are also available.
+Students must submit a portfolio for consideration.

 - Art studio internships are available.
 Students are professionally supervised and receive practical experience while working in art-related businesses, galleries or museums.

-- The Student Artist Society sponsors various lectures, workshops, trips and other events to supplement in-class experience.
+- CHROMA, the student organization for Art Studio and Graphic Design, sponsors various lectures, workshops, trips and other events to supplement in-class experience.

 - Study abroad programs are offered each summer to destinations such as Italy, France, England, Greece, China and Thailand.

 - Students are encouraged to participate in the production of award-winning magazines: Tapestry (alumni), Archarios (literay/arts), Tempo (style/features).
 Art director positions carry stipends.